 Here I am wearing my heeled ducks with floral tweed skirt, a denim jacket, navy blue cashmere sweater (turned backwards), tights and a long pendant statement necklace that originally was an earring.
 As an outer layer I wore a belted shearling coat and big mixed material hat.
 The blue gloves pick up the blue shades in the skirt’s floral pattern and the blue of the boots, while the bag picks up the brown shades of the outfit.

 Don’t let the right shoes to make your outfit be a random thing.
 Wear the right shoes in every situation by looking up which pair to wear with what, when and where in How to Dress for Success in Midlife.
 Buy the book now.

 Neon pumps draw attention to your ankles and feet

 I found these neon yellow pumps on eBay.
 Neon-anything is always risky over 40.
 Thus, when you want to wear neon in midlife you have to keep the statement color the statement in an otherwise classic outfit.
 Thus, styling them with a classic tweed blazer, scarf and skirt is a safe option.

-Are you crazy for shoes?
+Are you crazy for statement shoes?
 How do you budget for your shoes?
-When do you buy them?
+When do you buy statement shoes?
 Let me know, I am curious.

 Photos: G. Kramm